 What is GIBCA?

 Göteborg International Biennial for Contemporary Art (GIBCA) is held every second year and has today become one of the leading art biennials in the Nordic region.
-With the eight biennials that have taken place since the start in 2001, GIBCA has established itself as one of Sweden’s biggst eart events and is internationally seen as one of the young and exciting biennials in Europe.
+With the nine biennials that have taken place since the start in 2001, GIBCA has established itself as one of Sweden’s biggst eart events and is internationally seen as one of the young and exciting biennials in Europe.

 To each of its new editions, GIBCA invites one or several internationally practicing curators to enter in a dialogue with the city of Gothenburg, its citizens, people interested in art and artists around the globe.
 On the basis of a current chosen theme, the visitors as well as the art world are offered an experience of art at its best.